gerryvel/N2k-Distribution/README.md

 # N2k-Distribution

-Distribution with termination an 12V supply input
+Distribution with termination and 12V supply input

 # Partlist: